 Social sector leaders are coming to grips with the fact that traditional approaches to creating social change - those that rely on incrementally expanding proven interventions - will not suffice to address our most complex problems at scale.
 This growing movement to seek "transformational" solutions to our largest, most complex problems will not be successful unless we intentionally build the capacity of our leaders and organizations.
 Continued research on the power of gender equity will help build the case for change, but we can each take responsibility for creating a better system now.

 UNDERSTAND

-How Charitable Sector Organizations Can Help Women Leaders Reach the Top by Cecilia Fong and Janet Arias Martinez
+How Charitable Sector Organizations Can Help Women Leaders Reach the Top by Cecilia Fong, Program Officer, Hawai'i Community Foundation Janet Arias Martinez, Associate Director of Alumni Relations, Congressional Hispanic Caucus Institute

 THE PROBLEM

 Marching Toward Equity